gopalindians/base/README.md

 You do not have to pass a view, lets say for form validation controller.

-If a path cannot be resolved, the page will be redirected to *otherwise(path)*.
-If this page also doesn't exists, an *RouteUnresolvedException* will be thrown.
-There are three possible exceptions thrown by *resolve()*:
+If a path cannot be resolved, the page will be redirected to *otherwise(path)*, which must accepts the required method (GET, POST, ...).
+If this page also doesn't exists or doesn't accept the HTTP method, an *RouteUnresolvedException* will be thrown.
+There are two possible exceptions thrown by *resolve()*:

 * RouterPathException - the URL cannot be parsed
 * RouteUnresolvedException - the route couldn't be resolved (even after redirecting)
-* RouteUnacceptedRequestException - the parameter count doesn't match the resolved route

 Catch them like so: